InternationalTradeAdministration/developerportal/_posts/2013-08-21-environmental-toolkit.markdown

 All Environmental Toolkit data can be accessed from [api.trade.gov/etoolkit/q](http://ec2-23-22-114-119.compute-1.amazonaws.com/toolkit/search.json?q=filters&size=50).

 ##Response Format
-The JSON response consists of an object containing the following properties...
+The JSON response consists of an object containing the following properties.

+###Field -- Description
+* id -- unique ID from the data source
+* issue_module -- name given for the issue
+* solution -- specific type of solution
+* provider -- company name
+* url -- URL for the company